-1. If you're at least 17 and will need Federal Student Aid, a high school diploma or GED is required and you must:
+- 1. If you're at least 17 and will need Federal Student Aid, a high school diploma or GED is required and you must: - a.

-- a.
 Visit the school and meet with the admissions representative; - b.
-Provide a copy of your high school diploma, GED, or your California State Proficiency Test or its equivalent; - c.
+Provide a copy of your high school diploma, GED, or your California State Proficiency Test or its equivalent; An associate's, bachelor's, master's degree, or Ph.D. obtained from a school with accreditation recognized by the U.S. Department of Education - c.
 Provide valid Social Security card or Individual Taxpayer Identification Number - d.
 Provide driver's license or a government-issued photo identification card; - 2.
+Foreign High School Diplomas: Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - 3.
 If you do not have a high school diploma or its equivalent, the Federal Student Aid will not be available to you.
 If you still like to join the program without federal assistance you must: - a.
-Be at least 18 years old;

-Must have completed 10th grade education level or its equivalent as required by the b.
-Program of Board of Barbering & Cosmetology and pass an Ability-to-Benefit test prior to admission.
+Be at least 18 years old; - b.
+Must have completed 10th grade education level or its equivalent as required by the Program of Board of Barbering & Cosmetology and pass an Ability-to-Benefit test prior to admission.
 Students admitted under these criteria will be required to pass one of the Ability-to-Benefit tests approved by the U.S. Department of Education.
 This test is administered by an independent test administrator.
 All Ability-To-Benefit students must take and pass the test prior to admissions.
 The Ability-to-Benefit tests used are the Wonderlic VS-I/QS-1 Test (passing score for the VS-1 section is 200 or higher and for the QS-1 section is 210 or higher) or CELSA Ability-to-Benefit test.
 Both tests are approved by the Secretary of Education, Washington, DC.
 Both tests will be administered by an independent agency.
 The school's admissions personnel will provide applicants with additional information as to how to arrange for the Ability to-Benefit test.
 All Ability-to-Benefit students must take and pass the test prior to admissions.
 If you do not pass the exam, re-testing is available and the independent test agency will explain and provide you with there-testing procedures.
 Passing scores for CELSA for ATB Federal guidelines require that a "passing" ability to benefit score be the mean.
 The mean is a 97 scaled score on either form 1 or form 2.
 The raw score of 37 on form 1 and a raw score of 34 on form 2 equate to a scaled or "passing" score of 97.